Posted: February 2016

 From almost the first moment I meet a person, I know whether he or she is a traveler or not.
 Travelers look different from non-travelers.
 They are more open-minded people, with a deep interest in learning, discovering, and a desire for living passionately.

 One of the best ways to expand your horizons is by traveling the world.
 Traveling to places around the globe, you will come to know various cultures.
-You will meet people who speak different languages, hold different religious beliefs, listen to different kinds of music, eat different kinds of food–in short, have different lifestyles.
+You will meet people who speak different languages, hold different religious beliefs, listen to different kinds of music, eat different kinds of food–in short, have different worldviews lifestyles.
+In other words, traveling helps you to develop a more spherical understanding of humanity.

 2. Explore the beauty of the world

 The world we are living in is amazingly beautiful, but not all people realize it.
-Most of us choose to spend most of our time at home watching television or surfing on the internet, missing all the beauty that existence has to offer.
+Most of us choose to spend our leisure time at home watching television or surfing on the internet, missing all the beauty that existence has to offer.

 Traveling gives you the chance to experience the tremendous beauty of the world first-hand, dressed in its infinite manifestations.
 Among other things, traveling allows you to see incredible natural sceneries, explore ancient monuments and buildings, meet and get to know people from various cultures, and savor all kinds of delicious foods.